+We were founded in 2002.
 We are a leading independent oil and natural gas exploration and production ("E&P"), company with operations in Latin America.
-During 2021, we operated in Colombia, Chile, Brazil, Argentina and Ecuador.
+During 2022, we had operations in Colombia, Chile, Brazil, Argentina and Ecuador.

 Our History can be summarized by our growth in each country and our performance in the capital markets: